Universal CityWalk: Universal CityWalk Orlando

 The Universal CityWalk in Orlando opened in February 1999 as one component of the expansion that transformed Universal Studios Florida into Universal Orlando Resort.
 It was built over the former Universal Studios parking lot and entrance.
-Guests arriving at the resort park in one of two-story parking garages then travel via covered moving walkways over Universal Boulevard into CityWalk.
-From there, guests can proceed into either two of the theme parks: Universal Studios Florida and Universal's Islands of Adventure.
+Guests arriving at the resort park in one of two parking garages then travel via covered moving walkways over Universal Boulevard into CityWalk.
+From there, guests can proceed into either of the original two theme parks: Universal Studios Florida and Universal Islands of Adventure.